SUSSBIA/fabric-onboarding-experience/05-persona-pathways/README.md

 Not every user needs to learn every Fabric capability.
 A report consumer does not need to start with pipelines and notebooks.
 A data engineering learner does not need to start with dashboard design.
 A department representative may need a broad understanding without becoming a technical expert.

-The persona pathways help users focus on what they need first.
+The persona pathways help users start with the learning track that is closest to their immediate need.

 ## Sandbox-first principle